 A microarchitecture is a hardware implementation of an ISA (instruction set architecture).
 An ISA is a structure of commands and operations used by software to communicate with hardware.
 A microarchitecture is the hardware circuitry that implements one particular ISA.

 For example, x86-64 is the ISA used by most modern laptop and desktop computers.
 It is implemented by various microarchitectures, including those designed by Intel and AMD.
 Software that is compiled for the x86-64 ISA can run on any microarchitecture designed to use the x86-64 instruction set.

 Multiple CPU (central processing unit) models may be designed for a particular microarchitecture.
 For this reason, a microarchitecture is sometimes referred to as a "family" or "generation" of CPU.
-For example, Intel Kaby Lake (7th generation) and Coffee Lake (8th generation) are separate microarchitectures, each with their own "family" of compatible CPUs.
+For example, Intel Kaby Lake (7th generation) and Coffee Lake (8th generation) are separate microarchitectures, each with a "family" of compatible CPUs.

 The word "microarchitecture" is sometimes abbreviated µarch.
 The Greek letter µ ("mu") is the scientific abbreviation for "micro."
 Because this letter does not appear on some keyboards, the abbreviation uarch may also be used.